LautaroJayat/data-structures-and-algorithms-in-c/00_setting_up_the_lab/readme.md

 RUN apt install build-essential -y
 ```

-This content can be placed inside a file named Docker.
+This content can be placed inside a file named "Docker".

-Then we need to open a terminal in the same folder where we have previously placed our Dockerfile, so we can build this container image from the instructions above:
+Next, we should open a terminal in the same folder where we have previously placed our Dockerfile.
+This will allow us to build the container image based on the instructions provided above:

 ```bash
 # hey docker, please build the Dockerfile in this folder and tag it with "clab"
 docker build -t clab .
 ```

-Now we have a docker image that we can make reference to by the tag "clab", our lab to perform experiments with the C language.
+Now we have a Docker image that we can refer to using the tag "clab," which represents our lab for conducting experiments with the C language.

-To run this container we can type:
+To run this container, simply type:

 ```bash
 docker run -v $(pwd)/:/app -it clab
 ```

-The `-it` flag will instruct docker to attach a interactive terminal to the container, which will allow us to continue working inside the container.
-This means, in the container context (inside the matrix).
+The `-it` flag will instruct Docker to attach an interactive terminal to the container, enabling us to continue working inside the container.
+This allows us to operate within the container context, akin to being inside the matrix.

-The `-v $(pwd)/:/app` part is instructing docker to map your current working directory of your host (the real world) inside a folder in the container that should be placed at `/app`.
+The `-v $(pwd)/:/app` portion instructs Docker to map the current working directory of your host (the real world) to a folder inside the container located at `/app`.

-You will notice that your terminal has changed it's colors, and now you are logged as `root`.
+You will observe a change in the terminal's color scheme, indicating that you are now logged in as `root`.

-To check we can start playing with GCC, just ask it to provide it's version.
+To verify, let's start experimenting with GCC by requesting its version.

 ```bash
 gcc --version